intelligentnode/Intelli/PIPREADME.md

 ## Create AI Flows
 You can create a flow of tasks executed by different AI models.
 Here's an example of creating a blog post flow:
+- chatGPT agent to write a post.
+- Google gemini agent to write image description.
+- Stable diffusion to generate images.

 ```python
 from intelli.flow.agents.agent import Agent